clauswilke/dataviz/docs/visualizing_distributions_II.md

 In practical applications, it is quite common to draw the ecdf without highlighting the individual points and to normalize the ranks by the maximum rank, so that the *y* axis represents the cumulative frequency (Figure \@ref(fig:student-grades-normalized)).

 (ref:student-grades-normalized) Ecdf of student grades.
-The student ranks have been normalized to the total number of students, such that the *y* values plotted correspond to the fraction of student in the class with at most that many points.
+The student ranks have been normalized to the total number of students, such that the *y* values plotted correspond to the fraction of students in the class with at most that many points.

 <div class="figure" style="text-align: center">
 <img src="visualizing_distributions_II_files/figure-html4/student-grades-normalized-1.png" alt="(ref:student-grades-normalized)" width="576" />